-The variability of the reflection parameters of the virtual reflector can be expressed as a function of time which gives the error due to multipath as, where, $\gamma(t)$ is the phase of the composite reflected signal.
+The variability of the reflection parameters of the virtual reflector can be expressed as a function of time.
+Then multipath error due to a single reflector can be derived from Equation 2 and is given by [3] as where, $\gamma(t)$ is the multipath relative phase.